sagorbrur/Story_Generating_Keras_LSTM/README.md

-# Story Generating using Keras LSTM
+# Text Generating using Keras LSTM
-This is a lstm neural story generating model using keras.
+This is a lstm neural Text generating model using keras.

-For larger lstm recurrent network run the larger_story_generator_model.py
+For larger lstm recurrent network run the larger_text_generator_model.py

 [This code was implemented from this link](https://machinelearningmastery.com/text-generation-lstm-recurrent-neural-networks-python-keras/)